Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III

 With the final model it is possible to scan 23 IDs through their entire operational parameter space and evaluate the expected transverse position at the BPMs.
-The RNN was successfully trained to make accurate predictions of the beam transverse position.
-The orbit distortion predicted by the trained model can then be used to calculate the required strength in the corrector magnets.
-The global correction scheme that we suggest uses a pyAT \cite{pyat} calculated orbit response matrix (ORM) with singular value decomposition \cite{orm}.
-Through the ORM it is possible to compute the kick at each of the correctors along the ring necessary to counteract the existing dipolar field errors such that the orbit distortion measured with the BPMs is minimized.

-A diagram depicting the general process towards the orbit distortion correction is shown in Fig. \ref{fig:diagram}.
+A FFNN was successfully trained to make accurate predictions of the beam transverse position.

+Initially, it was expected that a network effectively trained on measurements taken moving one ID at the time, would be able to predict the orbit distortion caused by multiple IDs moving simultaneously.
+Since such prediction were inaccurate, multi-ID data were introduced into the training.
+The obtained model was then tested to better understand the relation between the undulator movements and the electron orbit response.
 In order to verify whether linear combinations of the explanatory variables (ID gaps) can be used to predict the response variable (closed orbit distortion) we created a linearity test that is defined by the following.

 Having $F_j$ as the orbit at BPM $j$ and